Running over the Holidays: Stay Safe, Get Your Miles I, and Have Fun

 Festive Community Events

-Participating in iconic events like a Turkey Trot or a local Christmas Run brings the community together and often benefits local charities.
-For those needing flexibility, Virtual Runs allow you to earn medals and shirts on your own schedule from anywhere.
+Participating in iconic events like a Turkey Trot or a local Christmas Run can bring the community together and often supports local charities.
+For those needing flexibility, virtual runs can also be a fun option that works on your own schedule.

 Safety & Visibility

-Visibility is a challenge with shorter days.
-Always wear headlamps or clip-on lights.
+Visibility is a real challenge with shorter days.
+Wear a headlamp or clip-on lights when needed.
 When roads are icy, Jeff Galloway recommends running against traffic to maximize awareness of vehicles and choosing your footing carefully over slick surfaces.

 Disclaimer: This is personal experience, not medical advice.
 Always consult a healthcare professional before beginning any new training program.